The Covid-19 pandemic rolls on and despite UK government lifting most restrictions, heading off to university will still involve some extra guidance.

 Start your own society

-Our Be Involved team along with VP for Union Development are also on hand to support any student or student group looking to set up their own society.
+Our Student Membership team along with your Vice-Presidents for Campus Engagement and Equality will also on hand to support any student or student group looking to set up their own society.

 So, if you can’t find a society focused on a hobby or passion that is important to you, then the team can help you get started.

-Start a Society: Check out the ‘start a society’ page on the Beds SU website.
+Start a Society: Check out the society page on the Beds SU website or contact us for more information on how to get started.

 Societies and charitable activities